Hector J. Robinson Observatory: Coultas' sponsorship

-Mike Maynak's sponsorship and building Newtonian reflectors
+Mike Manyak's sponsorship and building Newtonian reflectors

 Coultas purchased the parts to construct a 10 in Newtonian F5 reflector.
 Optical expert and Detroit Astronomical Society member Mike Manyak, of Wyandotte, Michigan, became a sponsor and curator for the observatory.
 With Manyak's help, the club members were able to produce three telescopes.
 The club performed the most work on their own 8 in Newtonian.
 Both the 10 in and 8 in Newtonian reflectors had an F5 focal length and used simple pipe mounts.
 The main mirrors were both grounded by the club using mirror kits.
 Actual final figuring of the parabolic curves was performed by Manyak, as the mirrors had a Turned Down Edge (TDE) problem.

 The first and second telescopes built during the 1977 time period had fiberglass tubes, which the club fabricated and sanded, then painted powder blue.
 The third small telescope had a simple painted cardboard tube and was light in weight.

 This third telescope had a small 4+1/4 in F4 reflector.
 This was optically patterned after an Edmund Astroscan 2000, which was sold at the time.
 Manyak did the mirror's finishing and testing using a Foucault tester in Wyandotte, Michigan.

 The 8 in Newtonian was housed in the observatory with the main 12+1/2 in telescope in 1977 when it was built.
 An article in the local Mellus Newspaper shows some of the club members "polishing" the mirror for the 8 in Newtonian.
 At that time, with 35 members, the club was at record membership.